The Oldest House in Santa Fe

 The artwork displayed is of artists from New Mexico and the Southwest showcasing paintings, photography, sculptures, and mixed media.

-A visit to the La Fonda Hotel is a must when in Santa Fe as it is the site of the oldest hotel corner in the United States.
+A visit to the La Fonda Hotel rooftop is a must when in Santa Fe as it is the site of the oldest hotel corner in the United States.

 Records document that where the La Fonda Hotel sits was previously an inn going back to the early 1600s.